-Authorities other than Council own and control assets within Road Reserves.
+Authorities other than Council own and control assets within road reserves.

-Many openings to the surface of the Road Pavement or Pathway are the result of other authorities' works.
+Many openings to the surface of the road pavement or pathway are the result of other authorities' works.
 In many instances, Council does not need to issue consent for the works to commence and will only receive advice from the works manager of the authority on completion of the permanent reinstatement.
-Council will not be aware of most "works in progress" jobs.
-Council is not responsible for the safety of the work site or the reinstatement of another authority's assets which are owned or controlled by that authority.
+Council will not be aware of most works in progress jobs.
+Council is not responsible for the safety of the work site or the reinstatement of another authority's assets that are owned or controlled by that authority.